Loved what you read? Share it with others!

 How much should be deposited in Capital Gain Account Scheme?

-When considering how much should be deposited in a capital gain account scheme, it's important to note that there is no specific minimum amount required by law (as defined by sections 54F and 54GB).
+When considering how much to deposit in a capital gains account scheme, it's important to note that there is no specific minimum amount required by law (as defined in sections 54F and 54GB) [2].
 However, the amount deposited must correspond to the capital gain amount you wish to use for exemption under the applicable tax provisions.
 For instance, if you have made a capital gain of ₹10 lakhs, that is the amount you should deposit into the account to ensure you meet the requirements for claiming tax benefits.

 What Types of Deposits Are Available Under the Capital Gains Account Scheme?